sussmanbu/ma4615-fa22-final-project-gwxyz/content/about.md

 I'm a senior student major in Pure/Applied Mathematics, Economics

 ## Yang Zhou
-I'm a senior student major in Statistics and Computer Science.
+I'm a senior student major in Pure/Applied Mathematics and Computer Science.

 ## Ruiqing Yang
 I'm a master student major in Statistics.